sanacommerce/DeveloperPortal/DeveloperPortal/customize/tutorials/content-block.md

 ## Preparation

-Set up the development environment and create a minimal add-on project, as explained in the base [add-on development tutorial](develop-addon_jupiter.md).
+Set up a new [SDK development environment](../../getting-started/developing-an-addon/environment-setup.md) and create a minimal Add-on project as explained in [Create a new Add-on Project](../../getting-started/developing-an-addon/create-addon-project.md) step.

-Also make sure, that "sanamanifest.xml" file is present at the root of the project.
+Make sure that "sanamanifest.xml" file is present at the root of the project.

 ## Content Block Extension